inblockio/aqua-docs/content/en/docs/protocol/design-principles.md

+---
+title: "Design Princiciples"
+linkTitle: "Design Principles"
+weight: 8
+description: >
+  Lists the deisgn principles underlaying our reference implementation
+---

-# Design Principles of Aqua reference Implementation (PKC)
+The following design principles pertain to Aqua reference Implementation `PKC`

-## Principle Private is Default
+## Private is Default

 The principle default to private is that no data of the PKC [Data vault](Aqua_Whitepaper.md#data-vault) is shared without it being explicitly